DworkinLab/episodicSequenceData/Novalign_pipeline.md

 ```

     > Novoalign Flags
-        -d == Full pathname of indexed reference sequence from novoindex
+        - d -- Full pathname of indexed reference sequence from novoindex
-        -f == Files containing the read sequences to be aligned
+        - f -- Files containing the read sequences to be aligned
-        -o == Specifies output report format and options (SAM)
+        - o -- Specifies output report format and options (SAM)
-        -i ###,## == Sets fragment orientation and approximate fragment length for proper pairs.
+        - i ###,## -- Sets fragment orientation and approximate fragment length for proper pairs.
              ex. -i 250 50  Defaults to paired end Illumina or Mate Pair ABI with 250bp insert and 50bp standard deviation
                 - Using 400,100 based on initial mapping with novoalign first run through